-Liverpool water mains disruption declared 'major incident'
+Liverpool water mains disruption 'major incident' as thousands cut off

 United Utilities incident manager Charmian Abbott said they needed to "extend the excavation" to replace a six-metre section of large water main.

-"We will then need to refill the main with water, which takes time due to the size of the pipe.
+"This has taken longer than expected in order to protect the safety of our team on site."

-"This has taken longer than expected in order to protect the safety of our team on site.
+Ms Apps told the BBC News Channel: "It is an improving situation - we have now repaired the pipe so we are going to be gradually refilling that over the course of this evening."

-"We're very sorry for the inconvenience and we are working hard to get supplies up and running as normal again as soon as possible."
+She added the firm would "take care of compensation automatically because we're very sorry about what's happened".

-Sefton Council said it was working with United Utilities to open more water bottle distribution centres, including one at Netherton Activity Centre.
+"Householders won't have to write to us.
+Automatically we'll make sure that anyone who was without water for more than 12 hours will get a letter from us and they'll get information about the compensation they'll receive," she added.

-It encouraged residents to contact the water firm for more information on distribution and compensation.
+Sefton Council said it was working with United Utilities to open more water bottle distribution centres in the meantime, including a current one at Netherton Activity Centre.